-- 1. To start the refrigerator, turn the gas valve (B) to the shut-off position. - Check to be sure the electric cord is plugged into 110-volt outlet located on the refrigerator cabinet counter top.
-Turn the switch lever (A) which is accessible through the outside access panel to the ON position. - 3.
+- To start the refrigerator, turn the gas valve (B) to the shut-off position. - 2.
+Check to be sure the electrical cord is plugged into 110-volt outlet (C) located in the refrigerator exterior access panel.
+Turn the switch lever (A), located in the same area, to the ON position. - 3.
 Turn the electric thermostat knob (G) to setting No. 4.